The loan of equipment from the Kit Store is subject to the following:

 Stolen equipment must be reported to the Police at the earliest opportunity and a crime reference number must be obtained.
-Students must complete an incident report form, found on the intranet, within 24 hours and submit it to KitStore@rave.ac.uk.
+Students must submit a Lost & Damaged Equipment ticket on TOPdesk.

 All users are liable for the full cost of replacement or repair of any items lost, stolen or damaged where any of the following applies:

 Confiscation or detention by order of any government or public authority.

 Equipment left in any vehicle not individually attended unless all doors and windows are closed and securely closed and locked and entry into the vehicle was by forcible means.

 Equipment left in an unattended vehicle overnight unless the vehicle is garaged in a building which is securely closed and locked, or parked in a compound secured by locked gates.